-The wee hours.
-I started the habit of getting up at 4 a.m. during my most intensive caregiving days, as it's the only way I could find peace and quiet.
-No demands.
-A time to connect with my soul and listen for universal guidance.
-It's often all that's kept me somewhat sane, though some may differ with me on the success of that last point.
+I started the habit of getting up at 4 a.m. during my most intensive caregiving days.
+It was the only way I could find some regular peace and quiet because there were no demands at that hour.
+It was a rare moment when I could connect with my soul and listen to the universe for guidance.
+These very early mornings to myself were all that kept me somewhat sane throughout my years of caregiving, although some may disagree with me on the success of that last point!

-Now, as a contributor to AgingCare, I see in black and white that I am not the only caregiver who operates in this fashion.
-I receive e-mail alerts when people post on the site and most come very late at night or very early in the morning (late night and early morning are subjective judgments and depend on individual mindsets, I have found).
+Eventually, I learned that I am not the only family caregiver who operates in this fashion.
+I became an AgingCare.com contributor many years ago, and one of my duties was moderating the online Caregiver Forum.
+I would receive email alerts whenever people posted on the site, and I quickly noticed that most came in very late at night or very early in the morning.
+(Late night and early morning are subjective terms, I have found.)

-These days, when I sign into my e-mail around 5 a.m., the notifications from AgingCare.com string out like a list of people hoping to win the lottery.
-I'm gratified when I see this list.
-Not only am I able to add my two cents of hard-won wisdom from my years in the trenches, but even more importantly, all of these wonderful caregivers are supporting each other.
-This group is exploding in numbers, and the people are amazing.
-I tell them this often, as I click on the responses to see if I should chime in or if they are taking care of each other so well they don't need anything from me.
+When I signed into my email around 5 a.m., the notifications from AgingCare would string out like a list of people hoping to win the lottery.
+I was gratified to see this list in my inbox.
+Not only did I have the opportunity to add my two cents of hard-won wisdom from my years in the trenches, but even more importantly, I was also able to see all these wonderful family caregivers supporting each other in real time.

 This is where support from those who understand comes in.
-This is why caregivers will give up an hour of precious sleep to find out they are not as isolated as they think.
-They will also give up precious sleep to help one another.
-They are not alone when they have this connection, and they want others to know that they, too, are not alone.
-These are generous people.
+This is why members of the Caregiver Forum will give up an hour of much-needed sleep to find out they are not as isolated as they think and to help one another.
+They are not alone when they log on, and they want others to know that they, too, are not on their own.

-After they have unloaded and received some encouragement, they can then, if they are lucky, snatch a few hours of sleep before the demands once again begin.
+After they have unburdened themselves, received some sincere encouragement and gathered some practical advice, they can then catch a few hours of sleep (if they’re lucky) before the demands of caregiving resume once again.